lamadarawsheh/reactBlog/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npx json-server --watch data/db.json --port 8000`
+run  this command in order to run the JSON server and watching the mock db in the db.json folder .
 ### `npm test`

 Launches the test runner in the interactive watch mode.\